- July 29, 2021

 VPN is an acronym for Virtual Private Network.
-As the name suggests, it is all about “privacy".
+As the name suggests, it is all about “privacy.”
 It ensures that every activity done on the internet is kept private and secured.

-The primary aim of VPN is to keep private information private.
-Its function is to enable the user to connect to a private network through the internet in a private and secured manner.
+The primary aim of a VPN is to keep private information private.
+Its function is to enable the user to connect to a private network through the internet in a private and secure manner.
 If you do not use VPN, it means you are exposing your personal information to the general public.

 There are many servers that operate on the internet.
 These servers accommodate the various websites and communicate with one another every second in order to have access to data as one browses the internet.
-Through this process, sensitive data such as personal details can be exposed.
+Through this process, sensitive data, such as personal details, can be exposed.

-Albeit, to an extent, it may provide some form of security while browsing the web, but this is not exhaustive as data will still be susceptible to being exposed, especially if one is using public Wi-Fi.
+Albeit, to an extent, it may provide some form of security while browsing the web, this is not exhaustive as data will still be susceptible to being exposed, especially if one is using public Wi-Fi.
 The stark reality is that, without a VPN, whether one is browsing at home or in the public domain, the person’s personal information is liable to be exposed.

 For instance, when we browse at home, our internet service provider(ISP) sees everything we do on the internet and may even log it.
 The most vulnerable places are public places such as airports, public libraries, hospitals, Wi-Fi hotspots, etc. Hackers and cybercriminals may cash in on these settings and install fake hotspots.

 This is the essence of using a VPN.
 When VPN is applied, it will not be possible to track or log online activities by ISPs or hackers.
 This way, no secret information will be leaked.
 In some cases, it may be possible to intercept data.
 Even if this happens, there is no cause to worry.

 This is because data is encrypted and therefore rendered useless to anyone with a decryption key.

 The terms “encryption” and “decryption” will be defined in the course of this article.
 Therefore, in summary, the primary reasons for using VPN are: